MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Select-vdisk.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Select vdisk
+# select vdisk

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Selects the specified virtual hard disk \(VHD\) and shifts the focus to it.
+selects the specified virtual hard disk \(VHD\) and shifts the focus to it.

 > [!NOTE]
 > This command is only applicable to Windows 7 and Windows Server 2008 R2.